Colored noise driven unitarity violation causing dynamical quantum state reduction: Two-state superposition

 Imposing the fluctuation-dissipation relation, the dynamics of the density matrix is given by:

 This final expression is a Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) type master equation for the evolution of the density matrix.
-Notice that it is linear in $\hat{\rho}$ and does not allow for superluminal signalling~\cite{Gisin:1989sx,Bassi2015}.
-In fact, Eq.~\eqref{Eq:MasterQbit} is of the same form as the Linbladian evolution obtained for a dephasing qubit, and for other objective collapse theories such as the SSE.
-This implies that during time evolution the off-diagonal (interference) terms of the density matrix decay while the diagonal elements are preserved, thus guaranteeing the emergence of Born's rule.
+Notice that it is linear in $\hat{\rho}$ and does not allow for super-luminal signalling~\cite{Gisin:1989sx,Bassi2015}.
+In fact, Eq.~\eqref{Eq:MasterQbit} is of the same form as the Linbladian evolution obtained for a dephasing qubit~\cite{Breur_Petr02}, and for other objective collapse theories such as the SSE~\cite{Bassi_03_PhyRep}.
+This implies that during time evolution, the off-diagonal (interference) terms of the density matrix decay while the diagonal elements are preserved, thus guaranteeing the emergence of Born's rule.

 Notice however that this does \emph{not} imply SUV is equivalent to or indistinguishable from dephasing or alternative objective collapse theories.
-Rather than the reduced density matrix encountered in the dephasing Linbladian, $\rho_t$ in Eq.~\eqref{Eq:MasterQbit} is the full density matrix for the combined system and measurement device averaged over an ensemble of measurements rather than an ensemble of environments.
-Moreover, the underlying pure state dynamics was shown above to differ significantly from the SSE.
+Rather, the density matrix encountered in the dephasing Linbladian, $\rho_t$ in Eq.~\eqref{Eq:MasterQbit} is the full density matrix for the combined system and measurement device averaged over an ensemble of measurements for the closed system-device setup, rather than an ensemble of environments in decoherence.Moreover, the underlying pure state dynamics was shown above to differ significantly from the SSE.
 Although there is a weak equivalence between the ensemble averages of SUV, SSE, and dephasing, their predictions for the actual pure state evolution in each individual measurement are fundamentally different.
 This can be exploited to construct explicit protocols allowing the predictions of SUV to be distinguished from those of other theories in mesoscale experiments~\cite{Wezel_2012}.

+Although the dynamics of Eq.~\ref{Eq:key} takes pure states to pure states, the entropy within an ensemble of measurements increases over time, as pure ensembles become mixed.
+The role of entropy production in objective collapse models~\cite{Entropy_production_article}, as well as the irreversible (semi-group) dynamics of Eq.~\eqref{Eq:MasterQbit} with Born's statistics emerging only in the presence of a fluctuation-dissipation relationship, present possible connections to the notions of irreversibility encountered in foundations of non-equilibrium statistical theory~\cite{BISHOP20041_AB0,PRIGOGINE1999_AB1,Morozov1998_Zubarev_AB2,Jou1996_zubarev_AB3,LuzziVasconcellosRamos2006_AB4,Eu1998_AB5}.
+We leave this potential route of enquiry for future work.